artlooklearn.com

 6. Add finishing touches and details

-1. Begin by sketching in some guide lines very lightly.
+1. Begin by sketching in some guidelines very lightly.
 Draw a circle or an oval.
 This will be the top of the rose.
-Then drawn a semi circle or bowl shape below that.
+Then draw a semi-circle or bowl shape below that.
 This is the front of the rose.

 2. Sketch in the petals starting at the center of the flower.
-The first petal will probably look like a backwards “c”.
-Look at the photo I have provided you or look at your own rose for reference.
+The first petal will look like a backward “c”.
+Look at the photo I provided or look at a real rose for reference.

-Each petal will start by touching the petal inside it, and then go up and over.
-Finally the petal will turn back toward the center, usually touching the inner petals.
+• Each petal will start by touching the petal inside it, and go up and over.
+Finally, the petal will turn toward the center, usually touching the inner petals.

-Do not get too concerned about drawing each petal exactly the way it appears.
-Petals and flowers are always shifting and changing so just try to go for the basic shapes.
+• Do not get too concerned about drawing each petal exactly as it appears.
+Petals and flowers shift and change so try to sketch the overall shapes.

 4. Sketch in several leaves at the base of the flower.
 The sides of the leaves round outward and come together into a point.
 Think about a triangle shape with rounded edges.
 The back part of the leaf sits under the flower and is not visible.

-5. Draw in a stem coming down from the bottom of the rose, if you want.
+5. Draw a stem down from the bottom of the rose.

 7. Shade it in by starting at the center of the flower.
 The center will be fairly dark.
 You can turn your pencil on the side and push from the top to shade in large areas quickly.